yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 Progress continues smoothly on our projects in development.
 For example german77 is having fun with some heavily requested features.
-Blinkhawk managed to complete one of the top secret projects [Rodrigo](https://github.com/reinuseslisp) left unfinished before going to work at Nvidia, `Host Conditional Rendering`, so you can expect to hear more of it in future YFC news.
+Blinkhawk managed to complete one of the top secret projects [Rodrigo](https://github.com/reinuseslisp) left unfinished before *turning green*, `Host Conditional Rendering`, so you can expect to hear more of it in future YFC news.

 That’s all folks!
 It’s always a pleasure to have you here, hope we see you again next month!